oroinc/documentation/backend/setup/dev-environment/docker-and-symfony/index.rst

 .. hint::

-   There are quick guides to setup Docker and Symfony Server development stack:
+   There are quick guides to set up Docker and Symfony Server development stack:

    - :ref:`Setup on Mac OS X <setup-dev-env-docker-symfony_mac>`
    - :ref:`Setup on Ubuntu 20.04 LTS <setup-dev-env-docker-symfony_ubuntu>`